leogabac/hakodocs/wiki/python/python.jupyter.md

 ```

 {: .note}
-> **Note:** The root directory / is mapped to wherever the jupyter notebook is started.
+> The root directory / is mapped to wherever the jupyter notebook is started.

 # Set Up a Remote Server